Hill Annex State Park

 Mine Tours

 The only way to explore Hill Annex Mine State Park is with a bus tour.
 The main tour to do is the Mine Tour.
-It’s a 90 mine tour on a trolley bus.
+It’s a 90-minute tour on a trolley bus.

 A bus takes visitors through the different pits, past old mining equipment, and houses.
 You’ll go 300 feet down into a pit mine and trace the route miners took.
 You’ll stop at overlooks and even get the opportunity to climb in a big rig.
 Tickets are purchased online.